- Introduction to the Cardiac Catheterization Procedure

 Getting Ready At Home

-- You may be asked to take a bath or shower and to scrub the inside of your right arm near the elbow or both sides of your groin the night before your cath
+- You may be asked to take a bath or shower the night before your cath to scrub the inside of your right arm near the elbow or both sides of your groin with soap.

 - Continue taking your medicines (with only a little water) unless your doctor tells you to stop.
 If you take nitroglycerin, NTG, take it with you to the hospital in case you have angina.